AaronRamsden/UCMatlabToolbox/README.md

 School of Electrical & Information Engineering, Faculty of Engineering and Information Technologies, University of Sydney, New South Wales, Australia

+## About

+This package is an educational open-source Matlab and CPLEX-based market modeling toolbox for future grid studies.
+The market model is based on a unit commitment problem  and is suitable for power system analysis involving renewable energy sources and energy storage.

+The toolbox includes a simple graphical user interface as well as a suite of input data and case studies that can be simulated without requiring additional files.
+The software is written in Matlab, with CPLEX as a backend solver.
+The source code is provided for ease of understanding and modification, which makes the tool suitable for research.
+The toolbox includes a number of case studies to demonstrate the capabilities of the toolbox, using wind, solar, and demand traces published by the Australian Energy Market Operator.

 ## License